maschinoff/my-bar-react/README.md

 # My Bar
 **My Bar** is a applications developed with **React, Express and Firebase**.

-It allows to manage your bar.
+It allows you to easily manage your bar.

+Application was developed to practise with React and Firebase development workflow.

 ## Prerequisites
 The following list of tools that must be installed localy to run Portal: